 In connection with the IPO, the Company completed the following transactions (the "Reorganization Transactions").
 Definitive OpCo entered into an amended and restated limited liability company agreement (the "Amended LLC Agreement") pursuant to which members of Definitive OpCo prior to the IPO who continued to hold limited liability company interests ("LLC Units") in Definitive OpCo following the consummation of the Reorganization Transactions acquired the right to require Definitive OpCo to redeem all or a portion of their LLC Units for newly issued shares of Class A Common Stock on a one-for-one basis.
 Until redeemed or exchanged, each LLC Unit is paired with one share of Definitive Healthcare Corp.
 Class B Common Stock.
 The total shares of Class B Common Stock outstanding is equal to the number of vested LLC Units outstanding, excluding LLC Units held by the Company.
-Unvested LLC Units are paired with Class B Common Stock, which are issued but do not have voting rights and are deemed not outstanding until the corresponding LLC Units have vested.
+Unvested LLC Units have vested.
 Certain entities treated as corporations for U.S. federal income tax purposes that held LLC Units (individually, a "Blocker Company" and collectively, the "Blocker Companies") each merged with a merger subsidiary of Definitive Healthcare Corp., and subsequently merged into Definitive Healthcare Corp. (the "Mergers").
-The former shareholders of the Blocker Companies collectively received a number of shares of Class A Common Stock in the Mergers equal to the number of LLC Units held by the Blocker Companies prior to the Mergers.
+The former shareholders of the Blocker Companies collectively received a number of shares of Class A Common Stock in the Mergers equal to the number of LLC Units held by the Blocker Companies collectively received a number of shares of Class A Common Stock in the Mergers.